-Transphorm Technology generally executes an offer of employment before an executive joins the company.
-This offer describes the basic terms of the executive's employment, including the executive's start date, starting salary and initial equity awards.
-None of the offer letters with Transphorm Technology's executive officers contains any change in control or severance benefits.
-We expect to enter into agreements with our executive officers to assume Transphorm Technology's obligations under these employment arrangements.
+We generally enter into offer letters of employment before an executive joins the company.
+This offer letter describes the basic terms of the executive's employment, including the executive's start date, starting salary and initial equity awards.
+None of the offer letters with our executive officers contains any change in control or severance benefits.

-Outstanding Equity Awards at December 31, 2019
+Outstanding Equity Awards at December 31, 2020